Day 18 – Deploying Python Web Apps on AWS or Heroku

 heroku open

-✅ Within minutes, your Python app is live and accessible globally.
+Within minutes, the Python application becomes live and accessible globally.

 Deploying on AWS Elastic Beanstalk